dxos/dxos/docs/content/guide/getting-started.md

 Components will automatically re-render when the data changes.
 Change the data by mutating it as any regular JavaScript object.

-For a step-by-step walkthrough, see the [react tutorial](./echo/tutorial.md).

 ## Usage in a browser

 DXOS recommends [Vite](https://vitejs.dev/) as the bundler.
 Vite requires a plugin in order to serve the WebAssembly modules.